druiz0992/cusnarks/README.md

 functions LogXXXBigNumberTid or LogX XXTid, where XXX is Error, Warning, Info or Debug depending on the severity.
 LogXXXBigNumberTid displays a U256 integer.
 LogXXXTid can be used to display other types.
 Its use is similar to printf.

-When you modify *log.h*, you will need to do a *make clean build* to recompile with the new changes.
+After modifying *log.h* you will need to do a *make clean build* to recompile with the new changes.

 [dependencies]: #Requirements
 [snarkjs]: https://www.github.com/iden3/snarkjs